Cutting or spring cutting of houseplants and their propagation!

 We will describe and explain in detail why, when and how to cut and cut roomies in this article, so read on!

 Every housekeeper is different, just like every grower.
 For this reason, things may look different in your home after winter.
-Some plants may be withered, have fallen leaves, withered parts... or, on the contrary, they may have grown into strange shapes, awkwardly stretched behind the fading light.
+Some plants may be withered, have fallen leaves, withered parts or, on the contrary, may have grown into strange shapes, awkwardly stretched behind the fading light.
 Some species (for example, candlesticks or philodendrons, scindapsus) could disappoint their owners with long gaps between the next row of leaves or even bare stems without them at all.

 If one of your rooms matches the description above, then that spring haircut needs like salt!
 So why do we cut and trim?